candrasc/BasketBall-WinPrediction/README.md

 Drop pesky null values for plus minus category.

 We then apply a simple 5 game moving average across all stats.
-This required me to loop through the data frame by each team name so that we could apply the rolling average to only one team at a time as the df was chronoloigical so different teams were playing in each row.
+This required me to loop through the data frame by each team name so that we could apply the rolling average to only one team at a time as the df was chronoloigical so different teams were playing in each row. (eg If we just applied a rolling ave, then Toronto stats would have been combined with Atlanta Stats etc).

 Finally, we create a home and away df from these stats and merge them together so we have home and away stats in the same row